The Smart Home Technology and The Future

 In our review of patents related to home automation technology, we discovered that top ten patents in the field of home automation technology cover a number of sub-systems for controlling various smart devices controlling the home HVAC system (heating, ventilation and air conditioning), smart energy management systems, smart gateways, automatic control of home appliances based on the location of the user, etc.

-Many of the top patents relate to electronic systems (e.g. smart thermostats) that regulate temperature, heating, and cooling by controlling the HVAC system of the house.
-Google holds multiple patents among the top ten patents pertaining to self-learning thermostats capable of controlling the HVAC system, informing the user of the power consumed by the HVAC system, interactive thermostat technology software to navigate through choices and monitor the household air quality index, etc.
+Many of the top patents relate to electronic systems, e.g. smart thermostats.
+They regulate temperature, heating, and cooling by controlling the HVAC system of the house.
+Google holds multiple patents among the top ten patents pertaining to self-learning thermostats capable of controlling the HVAC system,.
+It informs the user of the power consumed by the HVAC system, interactive thermostat technology software to navigate through choices and monitor the household air quality index, etc.

 Some prime examples of smart thermostats available in the market right now are: